FC122/FC122/README.md

 My name is Filip Cica

 I am:
-  - 🔭 SDET at Barrage,Osijek
+  - 🔭 SDET at Barrage, Osijek
   - 🔭 Bachelor's in Computer Engineering
-  - 🔭 Graduate Student at FERIT, Osijek i
+  - 🔭 Graduate Student at FERIT, Osijek

 🔧 Technologies & Tools i like to use:
   - ⚡ Languages: JS, C#, Kotlin